rucnyz/Multimodal/README.md

 Download data from [here](https://drive.google.com/file/d/1tcVYIMcZdlDzGuJvnMtbMchKIK9ulW1P/view?usp=sharing).
 <br/>Unzip the files into the 'data' folder<br/>
-More informations about the data can be found in the 'data' folder<br/>
+More information about the data can be found in the 'data' folder<br/>

 #### Training